-Staff Contacts: Dr Dylan Trigg, Prof. Fran O'Rourke (UCD - dylan.trigg@ucd.ie or orourke@ucd.ie) and Dr Lilian Alweiss (TCD - alweissl@tcd.ie)
+Staff Contacts: Prof. Fran O'Rourke (UCD - orourke@ucd.ie) and Dr Lilian Alweiss (TCD - alweissl@tcd.ie)

 Tutoring for the School

 The School requires graduate tutors to teach tutorials for undergraduate modules.
 Tutorials are normally once a week, with a group of 15-20 students.
 The tutorials usually follow the lectures of the module.
 Tutors are expected to attend enough of the lectures to understand the structure and content of the course; they are expected to do the same preparatory reading that the students are expected to do; and they are expected to mark some of the students' essays.